atet/raspberrypi/README.md

    * You will also need:
    1. Cell phone charger (5V) with micro USB cable
    2. MicroSD card (≥8 GB)
-* NOTE: There exists an older model, the Raspberry Pi Zero (without the "W"), that **does not include WiFi capability required for this tutorial**
+* NOTE: The older model Raspberry Pi Zero (without the "W") **does not include WiFi capability required for this tutorial**

 > [![.img/step00b.png](.img/step00b.png)](#nolink)
 >